France, Germany Stall Eurozone Growth In Fourth Quarter - UrduPoint

 Jack Allen-Reynolds, chief eurozone economist at Capital Economics, said the fourth-quarter stagnation "supports our view that the region's economic prospects are worse than most think."

-Allen-Reynolds predicted the lacklustre data could prompt the European Central Bank to accelerate its rate-cutting campaign beyond the reduction it is expected to announce later Thursday.
+After hiking borrowing costs in 2022 to tame runaway energy and food costs, the European Central Bank has been bringing them steadily back down as inflation slows and the eurozone economy looks weak.

-After hiking borrowing costs in 2022 to tame runaway energy and food costs, the ECB has been bringing them steadily back down since the middle of last year, as inflation slows and the eurozone economy looks weak.
+Allen-Reynolds predicted the lacklustre growth figures could prompt the ECB to accelerate its campaign beyond the latest quarter-point reduction it is expected to announce later Thursday.

 For the 27-nation EU as a whole, the data painted an only slightly better picture with annual growth of 0.8 percent -- 0.1 point less than forecast by the European Commission in November.